 Jessie came from Newmarket and may have been in service in the Dorking area, possibly in Denbies laundry, following the occupation of her mother and sisters.
 Frank’s parents Charles and Rose witnessed the marriage, and Jessie gave their then address (Victoria Road, Westcott).
 Frank did not go abroad immediately since he was stationed at Windsor when he registered the birth of his and Jessie’s daughter in 1915.

 Frank, however, was due for leave in June 1918 when his battalion was diverted from Egypt to France where it was needed, as part of the 34th Division, to reinforce the troops on the French sector of the front on the River Marne.
 The Queen’s were engaged from 23rd July to 2nd August in the Battle of Soissonais-Ourcq when they mounted and endured lengthy and fierce bombardments against the enemy lines.
 After the war “Soissonais-Ourcq” was one of the battle honours awarded to the Queen’s (Royal West Surrey Regiment).

-One of the dead was Serjeant Frank Woodman, killed in action in one of these fierce onslaughts, on 31st July 1918.
-He had survived nearly four years of a war which had only another few months to run and when he might have returned home to his family and safety.
-He is buried in the Oulchy-le-Chateau Churchyard Extension which holds the graves of 91 British soldiers.
+One of the dead was Serjeant Frank Woodman, killed in action in one of these fierce onslaughts.
+He had survived nearly four years of a war which had only another few months to run and, when he might have returned home to his family and safety, he was buried in the Oulchy-le-Chateau Churchyard Extension which holds the graves of 91 British soldiers.